srimadhavaorganics/website/SUPABASE_SETUP.md

-# Supabase Setup Guide for ShivaDhama Residency
+# Supabase Setup Guide for Madhava Organics

-This guide provides comprehensive instructions for setting up all required Supabase resources for the ShivaDhama Residency application.
+This guide provides comprehensive instructions for setting up all required Supabase resources for the Madhava Organics application.

 ## Table of Contents